martyjs/marty/docs/_api/top-level-api/index.md

 <h3 id="renderToString">Marty.renderToString(options)</h3>

 [Renders](http://facebook.github.io/react/docs/top-level-api.html#react.rendertostring) the given component type with the given props to string, waits for all fetches to complete and then re-renders component.
 Returns a promise which resolves once component is re-rendered.
-Result of render is an object containing the rendered string and an object detailing what fetches occured. ``timeout`` allows you to configure how long to wait for a fetch to finish before re-rendering the component (Default **1000ms**).
+Result of render is an object containing the rendered string and an object detailing what fetches occurred. ``timeout`` allows you to configure how long to wait for a fetch to finish before re-rendering the component (Default **1000ms**).
 It uses React contexts to pass the Marty context to child components (context key is ``marty``).

 {% highlight js %}
 var options = {